Gdańsk - guide Poland

 Gdańsk has a well-developed public transport network including buses, trams and urban trains (SKM).
 Tickets can be bought in machines, kiosks or via mobile applications.

-The city center can be walked, so you can discover the hidden corners of the Old Town.
+You can walk through the city center and discover the hidden corners of the Old Town.

 Gdańsk has an extensive network of bike paths and city bike services (e.g. MEVO) that you can rent.

-Eating out in Gdańsk is relatively affordable.
-Lunch in a mid-range restaurant will cost you around PLN 20-40, while prices can be higher in more luxurious restaurants.
+Eating out in Gdańsk is affordable.
+Lunch at a mid-range restaurant will cost you around PLN 20-40.

 Poles are generally friendly and polite.
 Basic greetings like "Dzień dobry" (good day) and "Do widzenia" (goodbye) will make the locals happy.